olkal/HX711_ADC/README.md

 The Sparkfun module seems to differ from most other available modules as it has some additional components for noise reduction.

 To get started: Install the library from Arduino Library Manager.
 Begin with the Calibration.ino example file, then move on to the Read_1x_load_cell.ino example file.

+If you need to keep the tare/zero-offset value after a device reboot, please see example Persistent_zero_offset.ino example file.